jackycxh/calibre/README.md

 # calibre

+Update from original repository: keep the filename and pathname with original language charactors but not change to ASCII.

 <img align="left" src="https://raw.githubusercontent.com/kovidgoyal/calibre/master/resources/images/lt.png" height="200" width="200"/>

 calibre is an e-book manager.
 It can view, convert, edit and catalog e-books